murrayn808/Professional-Portfolio/projects/Music.md

 layout: project
 type: project
 image: img/micromouse/micromouse-square.jpg
-title: "Micromouse"
+title: "Music"
 date: 2015
 published: true
 labels:
-  - Robotics
+  - FL Studio
-  - Arduino
+  - Hobby
-  - C++
+  - Songwriting
-summary: "My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition."
+summary: "This is a song I started working on with one of my close friends this summer.
+It's still pretty raw and needs some better mixing and mastering but this is what we have so far.
+I'm singing and playing the guitar while he recorded the bass and drums."
 ---

 <div class="text-center p-4">